LLMs and the Abstraction and Reasoning Corpus: Successes, Failures, and the Importance of Object-based Representations: Related work

-\paragraph{LLM for the ARC} In a recent study~\cite{conceptarc}, the capabilities of both automated methods and human cognition were explored with respect to the ARC.
-Their research employed state-of-the-art ARC solvers \cite{kaggle1, kaggle2} and GPT-4 to tackle tasks originating from the ConceptARC dataset, comparing these solutions with those produced by humans.
-The approach to prompt GPT-4 was comparable to our few-shot direct-grid encoding method outline in Section \ref{promptingmethods}.
+\paragraph{LLM for the ARC} In a recent study~\citep{conceptarc}, the capabilities of both automated methods and human cognition were explored with respect to the ARC.
+Their research employed state-of-the-art ARC solvers~\citep{kaggle1, kaggle2} and GPT-4 to tackle tasks originating from the ConceptARC dataset, comparing these solutions with those produced by humans.
+The approach to prompt GPT-4 was comparable to our few-shot direct-grid encoding method outlined in Section \ref{promptingmethods}.
 This study revealed that GPT-4 lags significantly behind both the leading ARC solver and human performance, a finding that aligns with our own.
+Other recent studies also echo this finding~\citep{deepmind, joel-llm-arc}.
 However, it is critical to highlight that, based on our investigations, the proficiency of GPT-4 on the ConceptARC dataset could potentially be enhanced by adopting an object-based representation in the prompting process.

+While our paper focused on the effects of representation, a recent study has shown improvements in the performance of LLMs on the ARC by incorporating hypothesis search~\cite{yewen-llm-arc}.
+Additionally, language instructions from LARC~\citep{c:human-arc} were utilized to assist LLMs in solving the ARC, as demonstrated in another recent study~\citep{larc-llm}.
+Although the improvement was notable, it was not exceptional, suggesting the presence of additional challenges which we discuss in Section~\ref{sec:future}.